Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 2. Netflix (NFLX)

 Netflix, Inc. provides entertainment services.
-It offers TV series, documentaries, feature films, and games across various genres and languages.
+The company offers television (TV) series, documentaries, feature films, and games across various genres and languages.

 Back to top